thuraaung-ppt/FlaskDatabaseMigration/README.md

-# FlaskDatabaseMigration
-Repo for database migration
+Testing flask migration for beginners